-For the purpose of this Policy include all living individuals about whom an Ipsos Company hold Personal Data.
+For the purpose of this Policy include all natural persons (being Nigerians or foreigners resident in Nigeria) about whom Ipsos hold Personal Data.
 A Data Subject need not be a countries national or resident.
 All Data Subjects have legal rights in relation to their personal information.